Punitjadhav07/Expense-Tracker/README.md

 - All CSS is organized in `src/css/` for easy maintenance.
 - To add new categories, update the `categoryNames` and `categoryIcons` arrays in `ExpenseMain.jsx`.

----

-## 📄 License

-This project is for educational/demo purposes.
-Add your own license if needed.